 General Motors is #1 in plug-in sales with the Chevrolet Volt, a plug-in hybrid with 38 to 40 miles of electric range and 380 to 400 miles per gasoline fill-up range.
 The Volt has a starting price of about $39,000.
 GM has a complete Voltec Propulsion System roadmap that envisions added offerings of pure battery-electric and diesel plug-ins.
-The second plug-in hybrid from GM is the Opel/Vauxhall Ampera, now selling in Europe.
-The all-electric Chevrolet Spark EV can soon be ordered in California and Oregon for about $32,500 for this fun city car with 80-mile range between charges.
-In late 2013, sales are likely for the Cadillac ELR using a plug-in hybrid drive system similar to the Volt.
-Chevy Volt Owner’s Range and Driving Experiences.
-Chevy Volt Owner’s Range and Driving Experiences.
+The all-electric Chevrolet Spark EV is on sale in California and Oregon for about $32,500 for this fun city car with 80-mile range between charges.
+Sales are just beginning for the using a plug-in hybrid drive system similar to the Volt.
+Chevy Volt Owner’s Range and Driving Experiences.Road Test: 2014 Chevy Volt; 2014 Chevy Spark EV; Cadillac ELR news.

 Toyota, world-leading seller of hybrids, also sells both plug-in hybrids and all-electric cars.
-The Hybrid looks like another Prius until you spot the J1772 plug for smart charging for a 12 to 15-mile electric range.
-With a starting price of $32,000, Toyota is #2 sales.
-Toyota also offers 3 other electric cars in California: the all-electric SUV, the RAV4 EV, with a 150-mile electric range (produced with some help from Tesla, in which Toyota is a shareholder); the FCHV fuel cell car with over 350 mile range (which goes on sale in 2015), and the new Scion iQ-EV small all-electric city cars for car sharing and campus pilot tests.
-By 2015, Toyota will also offer 21 with similar electric motors and advanced battery packs used in its electric cars.
+The RAV4 EV.Hybrid looks like another Prius until you spot the J1772 plug for smart charging for a 12 to 15-mile electric range.
+With a starting price of $32,000, Toyota will be offering three electric cars in California: the all-electric SUV, the RAV4 EV, with a 150-mile electric range (produced with some help from Tesla, in which Toyota is a shareholder); the FCHV fuel cell car with over 350 mile range (which goes on sale in 2015), and the new Scion iQ-EV small all-electric city cars with limited availability for car sharing and campus pilot tests.
+By 2015, Toyota will also offer 21 with similar electric motors and advanced battery packs shared with its electric cars.
 First Drive:

 Daimler is the automotive giant that owns Mercedes, Smart, and is a Tesla stockholder.
 The new Smart Electric can be purchased for only $25,000 ($17,500 after federal tax credit).
 This Smart price breakthrough will expand the market for electric cars.
 The 2-seat Smart Electric has a range of about 70 miles, which is great for cities and universities.
 In San Diego, 12,000 members of Car2Go car sharing program drive 300 of these Smart Electrics.
 Mercedes is testing electric cars with over 300-mile range by adding fuel cells to the electric drive system.
 200 Mercedes F-Cell are going into test fleets in the U.S. and Germany.
 Look for an expanded roll-out in 2015.

 BMW i8 plug-in hybrid sports coupe that dazzled movie audiences in Mission Impossible Ghost Protocol.
 BMW will extend range with innovative super-strong, yet lightweight materials including aluminum frame and carbon fiber reinforced plastic, CFRP for short.
 The i3 body consists of two independent modules: the Drive Module consists of an aluminum chassis and the powertrain with the lithium-ion battery, the performance electronics and a compact but powerful electric motor.
 BMW i3 is on top of my “Best of 2013″ list.

 Europe, with higher fuel prices and fewer oil subsidies, is forecast to have more electric cars by 2020 than the United States.
 But it will not be a smooth road.
 Better Place was expected to deliver 100,000 of the Renault Fluence with its switchable battery to Israel, Denmark, Australia, and even U.S. taxi fleets, but the company filed for bankruptcy in 2013.
 Volkswagen may teach everyone how to extend range by making vehicles light.
-The concept Up Light weighs just over 1,500 pounds, but it’s only a concept.
-We loved test-driving the Volkswagen Golf Blue E-Motion, but don’t plan on buying it in the U.S. before 2014.
-You will likely be able to buy the Audi E-Tron sooner.
-For fun in the city in 2013, the Fiat 500e may be what you want.
+The concept Up Light weighs just over 1,500 pounds and it’s coming on the market soon.
+We loved test-driving the Volkswagen Golf Blue E-Motion and expect to see it late in 2014.
+The Audi E-Tron may show up by 2015.
 Competition will be tough.

-There is a lot of European innovation that did not make this Top 10 List, which focuses on the U.S. market for the next 12 months.
+There is a lot of innovation from around the world that did not make this Top 10 List, which focuses on the U.S. market for the next 12 months.
 Please bookmark this Top 10 List and check back as we update.
 Exciting new electric cars are being driven on the U.S. streets and freeways.
 Nissan is an early mover with battery-electric cars and General Motors with plug-in hybrids.
 Competition increases from Mitsubishi, Ford, Toyota, Honda, and dozens of Asian, European and American innovators.
 The winner will be the customer.